1like2learn/java-AnimalKingdom/README.md

   * [ ] List all the animals in descending order by year named
   * [ ] List all the animals alphabetically
   * [ ] List all the animals order by how they move
-  * [ ] List only those animals the breath with lungs
+  * [ ] List only those animals that breath with lungs
   * [ ] List only those animals that breath with lungs and were named in 1758
   * [ ] List only those animals that lay eggs and breath with lungs
   * [ ] List alphabetically only those animals that were named in 1758